serokell/blog-posts/Alex and Happy Part 2/article.md

 Remember, shifting asks Happy to continue parsing, making the output right-associative, while reducing asks Happy to accept what we have so far, making the output left-associative.

-Since shifting is the default action, we will get the incorrect output with `let x = a b c`:
+Since shifting is the default action, we'll get an incorrect output with `let x = a b c`:

 ```haskell
 Right